linkdotnet/Blog/Readme.md

  * SqlServer - Based on EF Core, so it can be easily adapted for other Sql Dialects

 ## Comment Section
-For comments the blog is using [giscus](https://giscus.app/).
+For comments the blog is using [giscus](https://giscus.app/) or [disqus](https://disqus.com/).

+**Note**: Please only register one service / provide the configuration for one note.
+The given configuration shows both only for demonstrational purposes.

+### Giscus
 To provide the necessary values head over to https://giscus.app/ and go to the configuration section.
 There you can enter all the information.
 You will find a detailed guide on the site.

 In short: